There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 This is what inspired us to create Active Dog Month, which occurs each April.
 Staying active during winter is important.
 Then, once spring rolls around and the warmer weather returns, it’s the perfect time to boost physical activity for both you and your pet!

-If your family friend passed away in 2018, I’m here for you.
+If your family friend passed away this year, I’m here for you.
 Saying goodbye to a loving member of the family is never easy, and is definitely the most difficult aspect of pet ownership.
 We lost our Ginger in 2017 and still miss her.

 You need to give yourself time to come to terms with what has happened.
 Slowly the good and happy memories start to outweigh the pain.